 So far I have talked about decision trees and ensembles.
 But I hope, I have made you understand the logic behind these concepts without getting too much into the mathematical details.
-In this post let’s get into action, I will be implementing the concepts that we learned in these two blog posts.
+In this post let’s get into action, I will be implementing the concepts that we learned in these two posts about Python.
 The only concept that I haven’t discussed about is SVM.
 I suggest you to watch Professor Andrew Ngs week 7 videos on coursera.

 Let me first import the libraries,